calebh/Dissonance4Web/README.md

 **4. Set up the scene.**

 * On the `NetworkManager` object, add **Web Transport Transport** and assign it to `Transport`.
+If you have a game that accepts both desktop and web clients, use the multiplex Mirror transport.
 * On the object carrying `DissonanceComms`, add **Dissonance Web Audio**.
-If you do not already have a **Mirror Ignorance Comms Network**, add **Mirror WTransport Comms Network**.
+If you do not already have a **Mirror Ignorance Comms Network**, add **Mirror WTransport Comms Network** as well.
 You only need one of these.
 In my game I use a multiplex transport to support both of these transports, so I only have the Ignorance Comms.
-* On the player prefab, add **Mirror WTransport Player** for positional voice.
+* If you do not already have a **MirrorIgnorancePlayer** script on your player's gameobject, attach a **MirrorWTransportPlayer** to your gameobject to track the position.
+You only need one of these.

-That is all the channel setup there is, because the comms network defaults to Mirror's own two channels - reliable (0) for session setup and text, unreliable (1) for voice - and every transport already delivers those correctly. **Reliable Channel** and **Unreliable Channel** on the comms network give Dissonance ids of its own instead, if you would rather voice was batched and accounted for separately; the inspector then says what your transport needs, and Dissonance checks it at startup.
+Double check that Dissonance is set to have access to a reliable and unreliable channel.
+In my game, I have two extra channels specifically for Dissonance which I set by editing the MirrorIgnoranceCommsNetwork.cs script.

 `Dissonance Web Audio` does nothing outside a WebGL player, so leave it in the scene for every build target; one scene serves desktop and web.